daveboat/daveboat.github.io/_posts/2020-11-02-an-introduction-to-bch-codes.md

 # 5. A sketch of decoding BCH codes

+Decoding is a more complex process worth its own blog.
+I might go over BCH decoding in detail in a subsequent blog, but I'll only provide a sketch here.

 Decoding BCH codes has the following steps:
 1. Calculate the syndromes by evaluating the received polynomial at <img src="https://latex.codecogs.com/gif.latex?\alpha^i"/> for i=1 to 2t
 2. If there are any non-zero syndromes, then there are errors in the received codeword, otherwise go to step 5